quiltdata/t4/docs/Technical Reference.md

 to purchase a license.

 1. **IAM Permissions** to run the CloudFormation template.
 The `AdministratorAccess` policy is sufficient.
 (Quilt creates and manages a VPC, containers, S3 buckets, a database, and more.)
-If you wish to create a service role for the installation, visit
-`IAM > Roles > Create Role > AWS service > CloudFormation` in the AWS console.
+If you wish to create a service role for the installation, visit `IAM > Roles > Create Role > AWS service > CloudFormation` in the AWS console.
+The following service role is equivalent to `AdministratorAccess`:
+    ```json
+    {
+        "Version": "2012-10-17",
+        "Statement": [
+            {
+                "Effect": "Allow",
+                "Action": "*",
+                "Resource": "*"
+            }
+        ]
+    }
+    ```

 1. The **ability to create DNS entries**, such as CNAME and TXT records, for your company's domain.